 Expect to find a lot of regional insurers for the mobile home insurance market.
-National insurers are less common and may be using a third-party company to provide coverage.
+National insurers are less common and might be using a third-party company to provide coverage.
 Here are some of our favorites, including some regional insurers.

 With five decades of experience insuring mobile homes, American Modern has stood the test of time and addresses some of the shortcomings common to the mobile home insurance sector.